Pratik-Kiri/Note-taking-app/README.md

 # Login_Addnote
-Keep notes application in Android using SQLite Database. (with signup and login)
+Note taking application in Android using SQLite Database. (with signup and login)